SynthstromAudible/DelugeFirmware/docs/community_features.md

   updating the kit row selection, you can now control the parameters for that kit row.
 With midi follow and midi feedback enabled, this will also send updated cc feedback for the new kit row selection.

+- ([#1251]) `MIDI learn for kit` - from song or arranger view, a kit can now be learnt to a midi channel in the same way as synths.
+The note sent for the learn will be treated as the first row for the kit, and increasing notes get mapped to the next rows

 #### 3.4 - Tempo & Swing

 - ([#178]) New option (`FINE TEMPO` in the `COMMUNITY FEATURES` menu).
 Inverts the push+turn behavior of the `TEMPO`